Quick Start

 $product = $entityManager->find(ProductEntity::class, 1);

-// Find entities with criteria
+// Find entities matching criteria

 $activeProducts = $entityManager->findBy(ProductEntity::class, [